NRI Marriage Registration in India | Legal Guide 2026 | Panigrahana

 Can Panigrahana help with marriage registration?

 Panigrahana does not provide legal advice.
-But our team has supported 100+ NRI couples through this process and can refer verified legal advisors who specialise in NRI marriage documentation and Apostille/Attestation processing.
+But having delivered weddings for 300+ NRI families across 12 countries, we coordinate the registration and Apostille process for the couples we plan for, and can refer verified legal advisors who specialise in NRI marriage documentation and Apostille/Attestation processing.
 Contact us to be connected to the right advisor for your situation.

 Complete NRI Support